Table of contents

 7 If any sums due to the Association from the Member are not paid on or before the due date interest is chargeable on such unpaid sums at such rate as the Association may from time to time determine.

-8 Members’ Advance Calls, Deferred Calls, Supplementary Calls, Overspill Calls, other premiums and other sums which cannot be collected shall be deemed to be an expense of the Association.
+8 Members’ Estimated Total Calls, Last Instalments, Supplementary Calls, Overspill Calls, other premiums and other sums which cannot be collected shall be deemed to be an expense of the Association.

-Advance Calls constitute part of the Premium Rating1 that is collected in the Policy Year to which it relates and the Association requires payment of the Advance Calls to be made in three instalments in order to minimise cash flow difficulties for Members.
+The proportion of the Estimated Total Calls which shall be collected during the Policy Year to which it relates shall be paid in three instalments in order to minimise cash flow difficulties for Members.
 Each instalment must be paid before or at the due date.
 Whilst a Member is permitted to pay any instalment before the relevant due date for the instalment, he is not entitled to receive any discount for doing so.

-The payment requirements of Rule 20.1 are ‘subject to Rule 20.3’ which has special provisions relating to the payment of Advanced Calls for Defence cover and Advanced Calls of less than USD 5,000.2
+The payment requirements of Rule 20.1 are ‘subject to Rule 20.3’ which has special provisions relating to the payment of premiums for Defence cover and for premiums (Estimated Total Calls) in general of less than USD 5,000.1

 (B) …Ship…entered in the course of a Policy Year… (Rule 20.2)

-Where a Ship is entered during the course of a Policy Year it makes practical sense to collect the pro rata Advance Call relating to the first four-monthly period of the Ship’s entry at the time of entry and any remaining instalments at the dates specified in Rule 20.1.
+Where a Ship is entered during the course of a Policy Year it makes practical sense to collect the pro rata Estimated Total Call relating to the first four-monthly period of the Ship’s entry at the time of entry and any remaining instalments at the dates specified in Rule 20.1.

-The Premium Rating per Ship for Defence cover is usually much less than that for P&I cover and it is considered impractical and uneconomical both for the Association and the Member to collect/pay the premium in instalments.
-Therefore, such Advance Calls are payable in full on the 20 March when such entries take effect from 20 February, but if not, are payable in full at the time of entry.
+The proportion of the Estimated Total Call per Ship to be collected during the Policy Year to which it relates for Defence cover is usually much less than that for P&I cover.
+For that reason, it is considered impractical and uneconomical both for the Association and the Member to collect/pay the premium in instalments.
+Therefore, in the case of Defence Cover, the proportion of the Estimated Total Call that is to be collected per Ship for the Policy Year to which it relates is payable in full on the 20 March when such entries take effect from 20 February, but if not, are payable in full at the time of entry.

-For similar reasons the same rule applies to Advance Calls for P&I cover of less than USD 5,000, or the equivalent of USD 5,000 if the premium is payable in another currency.3
+For similar reasons the same rule applies to Estimated Total Calls to be collected during the Policy Year to which it relates for P&I cover of less than USD 5,000, per Ship or the equivalent of USD 5,000 if the premium is payable in another currency.2

 (D) Fixed premiums are due on inception of cover (Rule 20.4)

-This provision makes it clear that the full premium for fixed premium entries4 will be due for payment as and when the cover commences regardless of when that is.
-Fixed premium charterer’s entries take effect from the time that the Member charters the Ship, but the Association may agree to defer the due date for premium payments to a later time.
+This provision makes it clear that the full premium for fixed premium entries3 will be due for payment as and when the cover commences regardless of when that is.
+Fixed premium charterers’ entries take effect from the time that the Member charters the Ship, but the Association may agree to defer the due date for premium payments to a later time.

-Deferred Calls can be levied by the Association ‘at any time after the end of the Policy Year’5 while Supplementary Calls can be levied ‘at any time during or after the end of the relevant Policy Year’.6 Since it is not possible to determine in advance whether, or when, such Calls will be levied, the due date for payment of such Calls will be specified by the Association only as and when such Calls are levied.
+Last Instalments can be levied by the Association ‘at any time after the end of the Policy Year’4 while Supplementary Calls can be levied ‘at any time during or after the end of the relevant Policy Year’.5 Since it is not possible to determine in advance whether, or when, such premiums will be levied, the due date for payment of such premiums will be specified by the Association only as and when such Last Instalments or Supplementary Calls are levied.

 (F) Any other sums debited by the Association to a Member…are due on demand.
 (Rule 20.6)

-This provision applies to payment of any sums debited to a Member other than Advance Calls, Deferred Calls or Supplementary Calls; e.g. Release Calls, Overspill Calls, reimbursement of loans, deductibles, interest, costs or expenses.
+This provision applies to payment of any sums debited to a Member other than Estimated Total Calls, Last Instalments or Supplementary Calls; e.g. Release Calls, Overspill Calls, reimbursement of loans, deductibles, interest, costs or expenses.
 Under Norwegian law ‘due on demand’ means that the amount falls due for payment immediately after the debit note has been submitted to the Member.

 (G) If any sums…are not paid on or before the due date…interest is chargeable… (Rule 20.7)

-It is important that the Association receives timely payment of sums that are due to it in order, inter alia, to avoid cash flow constraints, counterparty credit risk and the consequent need to liquidise profitable investments in order to generate cash.
+It is important that the Association receives timely payment of sums that are due to it in order, inter alia, to avoid cash flow constraints, counterparty credit risk and the consequent need to liquidize profitable investments in order to generate cash.
 Furthermore, it would be unfair to other mutual Members if any individual Member were to receive cash flow and earnings benefits as a result of withholding payments without any form of redress.
-Accordingly, this Rule gives the Association the right to claim interest on late payments.7 In the case of non-payment, the Association is also entitled to take other measures against the Member, including the exercise of the right of set-off8or the right to terminate cover.9 The Association may also take legal action against the Member and anyone else insured under the same entry10 to recover unpaid sums.
+Accordingly, this Rule gives the Association the right to claim interest on late payments.6 In the case of non-payment, the Association is also entitled to take other measures against the Member, including the exercise of the right of set-off7 or the right to terminate cover.8 The Association may also take legal action against the Member and anyone else insured under the same entry9 to recover unpaid sums.

-(H) Members’ Advance calls, Deferred calls, Supplementary Calls, Overspill Calls, other premiums and other sums which cannot be collected shall be deemed to be an expense… (Rule 20.8)
+(H) Members’ Estimated Total Calls, Last Instalments, Supplementary Calls, Overspill Calls, other premiums and other sums which cannot be collected shall be deemed to be an expense… (Rule 20.8)